linode/provider-ceph/docs/WEBHOOKS.md

 # Webhooks

 ## Enable Webhooks
-- When [installing Crossplane via Helm](https://docs.crossplane.io/v1.11/software/install/#install-the-crossplane-helm-chart), include the flag `--set webhooks.enabled=true`
+- Webhooks are enabled in Crossplane by default from `v1.13` onwards.
+For previous versions of Crossplane, include the flag `--set webhooks.enabled=true` when [installing Crossplane via Helm](https://docs.crossplane.io/v1.11/software/install/#install-the-crossplane-helm-chart).
-- Pass the `--enable-webhooks` flag to Provider Ceph.
+- To enable webhooks in Provider Ceph, set the `--enable-webhooks` flag for the Provider Ceph controller.
 See example below using a controller configuration:

 `Provider` with reference to a `ControllerConfig` (**Note:** package version is omitted):
 ```